ULHPC/tutorials/advanced/OSU_MicroBenchmarks/README.md

  #CMD="mpirun -np $SLURM_NTASKS --mca btl openib,self,sm ${TASK}"
 ```

-If you apply the above changes, you can test the script in an interctive job as follows:
+If you apply the above changes, you can test the script in an interactive job as follows:

 ```bash
 $> cd ~/tutorials/OSU-MicroBenchmarks/runs